abasadpour/UrgencyDDMonSpecies/README.md

 # UrgencyDDMonSpecies

 This code plots all the figures in the paper with the title "Of rodents and primates: Time-variant gain in drift-diffusion decision models."
-## Python and pyDDM
+## Python and PyDDM
-To fit models, pyDDM package 0.7.0 must be installed.
+To fit models, PyDDM package 0.7.0 must be installed.

 For each species, the code for fitting urgency DDM using the pyDDM package is included within Human, Monkey, and rat folders.
 ## MATLAB codes